justinchambers-unr/simple-registration-demo/README.md

 This project is a basic example of client-side and server-side form handling.

 Some stack details:
-- Database: PostgreSQL via Heroku
+- Database: PostgreSQL managed by Heroku
-- Server: Python via Flask
+- Server: Python via Flask and deployed on Heroku
 - Client-side web app: ES6 Javascript with JQuery
 - CSS: Bootstrap 4